timklge/karoo-winddir/README.md

 - Icons are from [boxicons.com](https://boxicons.com) ([MIT-licensed](icon_credits.txt))
 - Made possible by the generous usage terms of [open-meteo.com](https://open-meteo.com)
 - Uses [karoo-ext](https://github.com/hammerheadnav/karoo-ext) (Apache2-licensed)

+## Extension Developers: Headwind Data Type

+If the user has installed the headwind extension on his karoo, you can stream the headwind data type from other extensions via `karoo-ext`.
+Use extension id `karoo-headwind` with datatype id `headwind`.
+The datatype contains the following fields:

+- `FIELD_HEADWIND_ERROR_ID`: Error code, 0 or unset if no error occurred
+  - `1.0`: No GPS
+  - `2.0`: No weather data
+    - `3.0`: Headwind app has not been set up
+- `FIELD_HEADWIND_SPEED_ID`: Headwind speed in the user's defined unit.
+If the user has set the headwind indicator to show the absolute wind speed instead of the headwind, this field will contain the absolute wind speed.
+- `FIELD_HEADWIND_DIRECTION_ID`: Headwind bearing in degrees.
+If the user has set the headwind indicator to show the absolute wind direction instead of the headwind, this field will contain the absolute wind direction.